What is Exotropia (Eyes Turning Outward)?

 It may also be apparent when the child attempts to focus on distant objects.
-Conversely, when a child focuses on items up close, it may be difficult to notice the eye condition.
+When a child focuses on items up close, it may be difficult to notice the eye condition.

-If there is suspicion of exotropia, it is important to seek an eye care specialist.
+If there is suspicion of exotropia, it is essential to seek an eye care specialist.
 An eye doctor can perform a comprehensive eye exam and differential diagnosis to rule out other possible conditions.

-Exotropia can be classified into different subsets.
-Speaking with your ophthalmologist and undergoing an eye exam can help determine which type of exotropia you or your child has.
+Speak with your ophthalmologist and undergo an eye exam to see which type of exotropia you or your child has.

 If a person has sensory exotropia, the eye may suffer from poor vision or blindness.
 It will also turn outward.

-Initially, if an infant or young child has a blind or poorly seeing eye, esotropia (cross-eyes) develops.
-However, in older children (between the ages of 2 and 4 years), the eye often becomes exotropic.
+Initially, if an infant or young child has a blind or poorly seeing eye, esotropia develops.
+However, in older children, the eye often becomes exotropic.
+These children are usually between the ages of 2 and 4 years.

-While it is rare and will cause no to few symptoms, intermittent exotropia can occur more often or progress to becoming constant.
+This type of exotropia is rare and will cause no to few symptoms.
+However, intermittent exotropia can occur more often or progress to becoming constant.

 Some may refer to congenital exotropia as infantile exotropia.
 This outward turning of the eyes is present since birth or during early infancy.

-While esotropia is more common in infants, a pediatric ophthalmologist should evaluate constant exotropia.
-The latter condition may be associated with an underlying medical condition.
+While esotropia is more common in infants, a pediatric ophthalmologist should assess constant exotropia.
+The latter condition may link with an underlying medical condition.

-As the name suggests, people with an alternating exotropia have an outward eye turn that alternates both eyes.
-The condition can be constant or intermittent and vary in degree of severity.
+People with an alternating exotropia have an outward eye turn that alternates both eyes.
+The condition can be constant or intermittent.
+It varies in degree of severity.

-Intermittent exotropia is the most frequent type of strabismus, impacting as much as 1% of the U.S. population.
-It is more common in females than in males.
+Intermittent exotropia is the most frequent type of strabismus.
+The condition impacts as much as 1 percent of the U.S. population.8 It is more common in females than in males.

 There is no specific, known cause of exotropia.

-However, exotropia may be common in children with either sensory exotropia or an underlying genetic disorder that impacts eye movements.
+It may be common in children with either sensory exotropia or an underlying genetic disorder that affects eye movements.

-Here is a list of some diseases that could increase the likelihood of developing exotropia:
+Here is a list of some eye diseases that could increase the likelihood of developing exotropia:

-Additionally, having some of the risk factors below may raise the probability of exotropia:
+Additionally, these risk factors may increase the probability of exotropia:

-An eye doctor, such as an ophthalmologist or optometrist, will perform an exotropia diagnosis based on family history, symptoms, and vision testing.
+An eye doctor, such as an ophthalmologist or optometrist, will perform an exotropia diagnosis based on:

 Vision tests can consist of: